Travel Information Slovenia

 ID requirement:

 In Slovenia there is an obligation to always carry a valid identity document.
-Make sure you keep your national ID card or passport within easy reach at all times and that the document remains valid throughout your entire trip.
+Make sure you keep your national ID card or passport accessible at all times and that the document remains valid throughout your entire trip.

 Entry with minors:

 Minors also need their own ID document to enter.
-If they are travelling with only one parent, written consent from the other parent is recommended.
+If they are travelling with only one parent, a written authorisation from the other parent is recommended.

 Bringing pets: